 What is Pre-Exposure Prophylaxis (PrEP)?

 “PrEP” stands for Pre-Exposure Prophylaxis.
-The word “prophylaxis” means “to prevent or control the spread of an infection or disease.”
-PrEP is a way for people who don’t have HIV to prevent HIV infection by taking a pill every day.
+PrEP is a way for people who don’t have HIV but who are at very high risk of getting it to prevent HIV infection by taking a pill every day.
 The pill contains two medicines that are also used to treat HIV.
 If you take PrEP and are exposed to HIV through sex or injection drug use, these medicines can work to keep the virus from taking hold in your body.

 Can anyone use PrEP?

 PrEP is not for everyone.
 Federal guidelines recommend that PrEP be considered for people who are HIV-negative and at very high risk for HIV infection.
 This includes anyone who is in an ongoing relationship with an HIV-positive partner.
 It also includes anyone who: